 The Acadience Math benchmark goals and composite scores indicate the level of skill a student is achieving and how that goal aligns with the likeliness of achieving future mathematics goals.
-(See Table 7) These goals and scores change based on the particular grade and time of year.
-The following table provides a summary of benchmark goals and cut points for risk in grades K-6, for all three benchmark periods.
-For more information, please go to Appendix 4: Acadience Math Benchmark Goals and Composite Scores in the Acadience Math Assessment Manual.
+(See Table 7.)
+These goals and scores change based on the particular grade and time of year.
+The following table provides a summary of benchmark goals and cut points for risk in kindergarten through sixth grade, for all three benchmark periods.
+For more information, please see Acadience Math-Benchmark Goals and Composites Scores (opens new window).